0x21-consulting/ElderberryPi/README.md

 you want to use and feel confident they are configured securely, by default.

 Have assurance that the secure state of the system is kept over time.
-ElderberryPi uses Ansible scripts to apply its configuration with *idempotence.*  That means that the system remains unchanged *unless* its configuration has deviated from the acceptable state.
-Because the configuration is continously reapplied every 30 minutes, this makes ElderberryPi *self-healing.*
+ElderberryPi uses Ansible scripts to apply its configuration with *idempotence,*  so the system remains unchanged *unless* its configuration has deviated from the acceptable state.
+Because the configuration is continuously reapplied every 30 minutes, this makes ElderberryPi *self-healing.*

 ## Supported Roles